jvoas655/StreamSync/README.md

 # UT Fork of SparseSync

+To run tests with the original model architecture, set model.params.transformer.params.ablate_mixer and model.params.transformer.params.ablate_selector to "True" in the config file.
+To run tests with the additional features added by James, set both to "False".

 Below README.md file is from the original SparseSync repo.
 This fork exists for evaluating SparseSync on our data and experimenting with modifications to the SparseSync architecture.